How long can a landlord leave a tenant without heat?

 Pennsylvania heat requirements

-In Philadelphia, the city's Property Maintenance Code requires landlords to address heating system failures within 24 hours when outdoor temperatures drop below 32°F. Pittsburgh and other municipalities have similar urgent response requirements for winter heating emergencies.
+In Philadelphia, the city's Property Maintenance Code requires landlords to address heating failures within 24 hours when outdoor temperatures drop below 32°F. Pittsburgh and other municipalities have similar urgent response requirements for winter heating emergencies.

-New York City (NYC) heat requirements
+New York City heat requirements

 New York City in the winter